 - What about point earnings on paid rates?
 An ideal analysis may include the value of point earnings on paid rates.
 For simplicity, this was not considered in this analysis.
 This decision has the effect of over-valuing Marriott points.
 See the section on Overvaluing vs. Undervaluing Points for more details.

 - What about taxes and fees?
-For simplicity, taxes, resort fees, and other fees are not included in this analysis.
+For simplicity, taxes and other fees are not included in this analysis.
 This decision has the effect of under-valuing Marriott points.
 See the section on Overvaluing vs. Undervaluing Points for more details.

 - Which specific dates did I use?

-The median observed point value was 0.63 cents per point.
-This means that half of the observed results offered equal or better point value and half offered equal or worse value.
-Another way to think about it is that without trying to cherry pick good awards, you have a 50/50 chance of getting 0.63 cents or better value from your Marriott points when booking free night awards.
+The median observed point value was 0.75 cents per point.
+That’s about 14% better than the before they eliminated categories.
+The median means that half of the observed results offered equal or better point value and half offered equal or worse value.
+Another way to think about it is that without trying to cherry pick good awards, you have a 50/50 chance of getting 0.75 cents or better value from your Marriott points when booking free night awards.

 Pick your own point value